Shopify/ui-extensions/packages/checkout-ui-extensions/src/components/Button/README.md

 # Button

-Button is used primarily for actions, such as “Continue”, “Apply”, or “Pay”.
+Button is used primarily for actions such as “Continue”, “Apply”, or “Pay”.

 ## Props
 required = *